dustinpfister/node_cli_tools/roadmap.md

 * (done) add a source folder for the core theme
 * (done) have a css folder in the core theme folder with a styles.css file

-* The core theme has a default font other than browser default set in styles.css.
+* (done) The core theme has a default font other than browser default set in styles.css.
-* The core theme has a main wrap container div
+* (done) The core theme has a main wrap container div
-* The core theme has a header for each page
+* (done) The core theme has a header for each page
+* some basic style for each container

 * generate a /conf.yaml file
 * conf.yaml title property